-Within these divisions, The New School also offers interdisciplinary undergraduate degree programs of particular interest to social innovation.
-Some examples include:
+Within these schools, The New School also offers interdisciplinary undergraduate degree programs of particular interest to social innovation.
+Some examples are

 An emphasis on real-world problem solving, engagement with communities, and the application of interdisciplinary skills are distinguishing features of The New School's courses and degree programs.
 To provide students with opportunities to develop these skills, the university frequently forms partnerships with outside organizations, such as Habitat for Humanity, Criterion Ventures, The Red Cross, and Google.

 A sampling of courses related to Social Innovation are listed alphabetically on pages